Hartsfield–Jackson Atlanta International Airport: Candler Field/Atlanta Municipal Airport (1925–1961)

 In 1942, Candler Field was renamed Atlanta Municipal Airport and by 1948, more than one million passengers passed through a war surplus hangar that served as a terminal building.
 Delta and Eastern had extensive networks from ATL, though Atlanta had no nonstop flights beyond Texas, St. Louis, and Chicago until 1961.
 Southern Airways appeared at ATL after the war and had short-haul routes around the Southeast until 1979.

 In 1957, Atlanta saw its first jet airliner: a prototype Sud Aviation Caravelle that was touring the country arrived from Washington, D.C.
 The first scheduled turbine airliners were Capital Viscounts in June 1956; the first scheduled jets were Delta DC-8s in September 1959.
 The first trans-Atlantic flight was a Delta/Pan Am interchange DC-8 to Europe via Washington starting in 1964; the first scheduled international nonstops were Eastern flights to Mexico City and Jamaica in 1971–72.
 Nonstops to Europe started in 1978 and to Asia in 1992–93.

-Atlanta claimed to be the country's busiest airport, with more than two million passengers passing through in 1957 and, between noon and 2 p.m. each day, it became the world's busiest airport.
+Atlanta claimed to be the country's busiest airport, with more than two million passengers passing through in 1957, and, between noon and 2 p.m. each day, it became the world's busiest airport.
 (The April 1957 OAG shows 165 weekday departures from Atlanta, including 45 between 12:05 and 2:00 PM and 20 between 2:25 and 4:25 AM.)
 Chicago Midway had 414-weekday departures, including 48 between 12:00 and 2:00 PM.
-In 1957, Atlanta was the country's ninth-busiest airline airport by flight count and about the same by passenger count.
+In 1957, Atlanta was the country's ninth-busiest airport by flight count and about the same by passenger count.